nf-core/website/markdown/usage/nf_core_tutorial.md

 nextflow run nf-core/rnaseq -revision 1.3
 ```

-If not specified, Nextflow will fetch the default branch:
+If not specified, Nextflow will fetch the default branch.

-* `master`  for _nf-core_ released pipelines, and will be the latest release
+For pipelines with a stable release this the default branch is `master` - this branch contains code from the latest release.
-* `dev` for _nf-core_ pipelines still in development, and will contain the latest development code
+For pipelines in early development that don't have any releases, the default branch is `dev`.

 If you would like to run the latest development code, use `-r dev`.